fluxcd/community/community-roles.md

 - Enable and promote Flux community values
 - Engage with end Users through appropriate communication channels
-- Serve as a point of conflict resolution between Contributors to their git repository
+- Serve as a point of conflict resolution between Contributors to their Git repository
 - Maintain open collaboration with Contributors and other Maintainers
 - Ask for help when unsure and step down considerately
 - A good understanding of the code-base (or equivalent that is governed by the repository, e.g. `fluxcd/community` or `fluxcd/website`)
 - Willing to take on long-term responsibility for the project (or a specific part of it)
 - Commitment to the project.
 Specifically:

   This can be evidenced differently and we want to maintain some general flexibility assessing this.
-Significant and sustained contributions can be be both by showing a long-term level of care with a bigger number of smaller contributions or by a smaller set of sizable contributions.
+Significant and sustained contributions can be both by showing a long-term level of care with a bigger number of smaller contributions or by a smaller set of sizable contributions.
 To make it somewhat more comparable, here is an example of commitment we would be happy to accept for a maintainer:

   - Participate in discussions, contributions, code and documentation reviews for 3 months or more,
   - perform reviews for 10 non-trivial pull requests (total),